Written by: Doug

 3. Would a scam operation have a 30-day no-quibble refund policy?

-8. Would a scam operation donate tens of thousands of pounds annually to local charities and good causes?
-And would their assistance be accepted?
+9. Would a scam operation donate tens of thousands of pounds annually to local charities and good causes?

 We are incredibly proud of what we do and what we have achieved as a business, and we accept that we occasionally divide opinion.

 It is a fact that our business brings not only pleasure, but also some serious benefits to Scotland and the local area.
-Over 6000 “Lairds” visited their plot last year, most of whom were overseas visitors.
+Over 35000 “Lairds” have visited their plot in the last five years.
+Most of these visitors come from overseas.

 Across the world, people are wondering where to go on holiday this year and thousands are deciding to visit Scotland at least in part because of the Highland Titles Nature Reserve.
 The souvenir plots of land are giving them a real sense of connection.
 Ultimately, the Scottish economy benefits from the tourists who come to Scotland and we are proud to be making our contribution.

-Our newsletters are not only read by over 10,000 people, but when we ask questions about the direction of the estate or landowning experience more than 5000 will regularly participate.
+Our regular newsletters are read by over 10,000 people, and when we ask questions about the direction of the estate or landowning experience more than 5000 will regularly participate.
 Hundreds of people attend our Highland Gatherings from across the world, where they meet us and see the progress of our Nature Reserve projects.
 Many of our sales are made to existing customers.

-We challenge our critics to find another Scottish gift company that engages so well and so often with its customers.
+We reiterate the challenge to our critics to find another Scottish gift company that engages so well and so often with its customers.

 The Twitter debate revolved around the legality of selling souvenir plots of land.
 It is unfortunate that we failed to realise that a good number of the people on Twitter were genuinely interested and were asking reasonable questions rather than mischief making.
 Some of those people even had legal qualifications, and through our actions of blocking people and remaining silent, we alienated them and disrespected their opinion.
 For that, we apologise.

 The advice of our Scottish solicitors is that our customers obtain a personal right to their souvenir plot of land.
-Since the Twitter debate, they have reiterated their confidence in their advice.
+Since the Twitter debate, our solicitors have reiterated their confidence in their advice.
 This advice has also been confirmed by a Scottish QC.
 We do not hide the fact that these plots cannot be registered.
 Quite the opposite; that information is displayed prominently on our website.
 The reality which our critics have arguably failed to understand is that the inability to register a souvenir plot of land with the Registers of Scotland doesn’t matter to our customers.
 In 13 years, we haven’t met a single customer who could care less.